 The social and cultural prejudice you can face if you identify as LGBTQ+ is often so stressful that rates of depression, anxiety, and other mental health problems are high in this community.
-If you’re struggling with mental health issues, the highly skilled team at Thriving Center of Psychology in Midtown, New York, NY, SoHo, NY, Los Angeles, CA & Miami, FL can help.
+If you’re struggling with mental health issues, the highly skilled team at Thriving Center of Psychology in Midtown and Soho, NYC, Los Angeles, CA, Minneapolis, MN, Portland, OR, Princeton, NJ, and Miami, FL can help.
 Compassionate treatment from the right mental health professionals can make an invaluable contribution to improving your health and quality of life.
 Find out how by calling the New York City office today or book an appointment online today.

 In most cultures around the world, the only acceptable sexual relationship is between a man and a woman.
 If you’re lesbian, gay, or bisexual, you might well encounter discrimination and often be a victim of persecution.